 - 1. When is hit and run a felony?

-- 2. How do I fight a “hit and run with injury” charge?
+- 2. How do I fight the charges?

-- 3. What are the penalties for felony hit and run?
+- 3. What are the penalties?

-- 4. Related offenses
+- 4. Related Offenses

 1. When is hit and run a felony?

-Vehicle Code 20001 VC is the California statute that makes it a felony for a person to flee the scene of an accident in which another person has been injured or killed.1 It is the injury that makes the crime of hit and run chargeable as a felony.
+Vehicle Code 20001 VC is the California statute that makes it a felony to flee the scene of an accident in which another person has been injured or killed.1 It is the injury that makes the crime of hit and run chargeable as a felony.
 If the accident only causes property damage but no injury, then it can only be filed as a misdemeanor.

 These are: